 The testing is done through the sample inputs where the outcome is compared with the actual results.

-Some of the examples of functional testing are;
+Some examples of functional testing are;

 - Are users successfully logging in to the application after entering legitimate credentials?